How Commercial Real Estate Differs From Residential

 How Commercial Real Estate Differs From Residential Real Estate

 A residential real estate is defined as any complex that has 1-4 units.
 The units are strictly designed for living purposes.
 There are about five types of residential real estate properties.
 They include; single-family homes, condominiums, duplexes, triplexes, and quadruplexes.
+Here’s a great beginner-friendly book on residential real estate investing: The Book on Rental Property Investing by Brandon Turner.

 Residential real estate also has its own challenges and benefits.
 I have compiled some of the pros and cons of investing in residential real estate to help you make a better decision when investing.